karolinepauls/scrolly-wrappy/README.md

 # scrolly-wrappy

-Reagent component to provide a friendly drag-to-scroll experience for desktop.
+Reagent component to provide a friendly 2-dimensional drag-to-scroll experience.

+On mobile (tested on Firefox for Android and Chrome) the difference from the native experience is in 2-dimensionality of scrolling (normally it is locked to whichever axis the browser detects as dominating) and lack of momentum-based scrolling, which may be detrimental.

 ## Overview